MBA Admissions Consulting: Behind the Scenes Part-2 | Q&A with Tommy Zheng, Yale SOM Alum and MBA Admissions Consultant

 11. What should applicants be doing 6-9 months and more before they apply?

 Reflect on what one wants in a career (and life), how an MBA fits with his/her overall career and life goals and giving the best at work.
-MBA is a continuation or a part of one’s overall career, albeit an accelerated and expensive one.
-Professionalism, strong work ethics and networking skills are valued at work, in and beyond business school.
+MBA is a continuation of a part of one’s overall career, albeit an accelerated and expensive one.
+Professionalism, strong work ethics, and networking skills are valued at work, in and beyond business school.

 I had the idea of going to business school right out of college, but only after 3 years (5 months before round 1 deadline) did I actually put the plan down on paper to go to business school.

 12. What are the key differentiators between a 2-year and a 1-year program?
-Are there specific considerations that should tilt the decision either ways?
+Are there specific considerations that should tilt the decision either way?

 Opportunity costs of time and full-time employment opportunities.

 If you are changing sectors, geographies, or job functions and think of MBA as the time to explore and do it, I will highly recommend the 2-year program.
-1st year Summer Internship is a valuable option to work for your target employer, be it McKinsey, Goldman Sachs or Google.
-Most 1-year program does not offer the same level of choice into having a full 8-12 weeks’ summer internship with the most prestigious firms and most competitive job positions.
+1st year Summer Internship is a valuable option to work for your target employer, be it McKinsey, Goldman Sachs, or Google.
+Most 1-year programs do not offer the same level of choice into having a full 8-12 weeks’ summer internship with the most prestigious firms and most competitive job positions.